For the entire series, click HERE.

 If they live through this disaster, they may never be the same again.

-Content Warning: f-bombs, sexual assault, road rage, violence, guns/gunshots, death, kidnapping/hostage, hospitalization, trauma/PTSD
+Content Warning: on page sex, strong language, sexual assault discussed/aftermath visual, road rage, violence, death, kidnapping/hostage, guns/gunshots, hospitalization, trauma/PTSD

 EBOOK $4.99 AND PRINT $14.99: